-In May of 2010, instead of walking across the stage to receive my graduation degree from UNCA, I flew to Kripalu to attend Yoga Nidra Teacher Training with Jennifer!
+In May of 2010, instead of walking across the stage to receive my graduation degree from UNCA, I flew to Kripalu to attend Divine Sleep® Yoga Nidra Teacher Training with Jennifer!
 It was how I honored my rite of passage from student life into my professional life.
-That was almost three years ago, and that’s when everything changed for me… from the training itself to beginning a deep and consistent Yoga Nidra practice that I have since maintained.
+That was almost three years ago, and that’s when everything changed for me… from the training itself to beginning a deep and consistent yoga nidra practice that I have since maintained.

 People mistakenly think yoga is only for particular people -bendy, stretchy, young, or even wealthy.
 Everyone can do Yoga Nidra and I’ve seen how it helps everyone who I facilitate.
 I have a degree in American Sign Language and primarily work with Deaf-Blind people and have adapted yoga and Yoga Nidra to lead experiences in a tactile and/or descriptive way.